pivovarit/parallel-collectors/README.md

     }

 **However, all tasks managed by parallel Streams are executed on a shared `ForkJoinPool` instance**.
-Unfortunately, it's not the best choice for running blocking operations (at least without `ManagedBlocker`) which could easily lead to the saturation of the common pool, and to serious performance degradation of everything that uses it as well.
+Unfortunately, it's not the best choice for running blocking operations (at least without `ManagedBlocker`) which could easily lead to the saturation of the common pool, and to serious performance degradation of everything that relies on it as well.

 For example: